 In a snow or ice event, roads will be cleared or treated in the following order: arterials, collectors, and bus routes.
 After these streets are plowed and sanded, the crew will attempt to clear neighborhood streets if time and conditions permit.
 Click here to view the full size map.

 Anti-icer is preferred for use in certain circumstances.
 For example, sand causes other issues to drivers and bicyclists.
 In addition, when streets are sanded, the sand has to be removed after the weather event.
 Instead, the City pretreats the streets with magnesium chloride, an anti-icer, which lowers the freezing temperature of water.
 Magnesium chloride is preferred over salt or other anti-icers because it is less toxic to plant life and less corrosive to concrete and steel.
 The liquid magnesium chloride is sprayed onto dry pavement prior to freezing temperatures in the winter months to prevent snow and ice from adhering and bonding to the roadway.
 In order for the treatment to work properly, the road surface must be dry for application.

-Have you seen a street light that is out, on during the day, damaged, or flickering on and off?
-Clark Public Utilities (CPU) is responsible for maintaining the street lights in Ridgefield.
-To report an issue, please contact Clark Public Utilities at 360-992-3000.
+Have you seen a street light that is out, on during the day, damaged or flickering on and off?
+Please contact Public Works at 360-887-8251, option 2.
+When reporting, please have the following information ready:

 - Street address, if available